HTML Report

 Where do descriptions come from?

-Any comments (either line or block comments) starting with !
+Any comments (either line or block comments) starting with ! are considered as comments to be taken into account for

 reporting.